ilhamhanif/simple-cdc-service/README.md

 pytest -vv tests/
 ```

-This result is shown if data in 2 database is successfully mirrored.
+Success test was shown in this image.

 ![Tests](./docs/src/img/py_pytest.png)

-Or you can do query within 2 database.

-### 5. Clean Up
+### 5. Cleaning Up

-To remove all containers, use command below.
+Use command below to clean up everything.

 ```
 docker compose down
 ```

-To deactivate Virtual Environment, use command below.
+Use command below to deactivate the Virtual Environment.

 ```
 deactivate